 - Gather Industry Specific Operating Data and Valuation Drivers

-- Eleven 'For Sale' Steps to Follow One at a Time, No Skipping
+- Complete the Eleven 'For Sale' Steps to Follow One at a Time, No Skipping

-- 22 Rules for Selling Success to Watch Constantly
+- Use the 22 Rules for Selling Success to Watch Constantly

-- Over 75 Business Owner Selling Mistakes to Avoid
+- Avoid Over 75 Business Owner Selling Mistakes

-These save you hours and simplify the job.
+Learn why price is different than value.
+We will save you hours and simplify the job to get it done much faster.
 And, you get a 150% better selling price on average by being read to sell.

 Ten Rules for a Top Notch Business Valuation

 My Professional Business Valuation Rules